apache/hudi/hudi-kafka-connect/README.md

 cd $KAFKA_HOME
 ./bin/connect-distributed.sh $HUDI_DIR/hudi-kafka-connect/demo/connect-distributed.properties
 ```
+Ensure that the `plugin.path` property points to the location where all connect plugins are installed.
+For this doc, it is `/usr/local/share/kafka/plugins`.
+If your plugins are installed at a different location,
+then please change the above property in `$HUDI_DIR/hudi-kafka-connect/demo/connect-distributed.properties`.

 ### 6 - To add the Hudi Sink to the Connector (delete it if you want to re-configure)